 I was born & raised in Elkins & graduated from Elkins High School with the Class of 1977.
 While attending Fairmont State College in 1978, I began working weekends at WDNE-AM, the only radio station in Elkins at the time.
 This was back when we actually played records.
-There were no CDs, iPods or home computers.
+There were no CDs, iPods or computers.
 I wrote commercials on a manual typewriter.
 (Good thing I took “Typing 1” in High School, twice) We ripped the news off of a UPI teletype machine & read it live.
-I soon decided I could pay to go to college & study radio or I could learn on the job & get paid to be on the radio, I chose the latter.
+I soon decided I could pay to go to college & study radio or I could get paid to be on the radio, I chose the latter.

 My hobbies include auctions, live & on-line, which feeds my collecting habit.
-I collect comic books, lunch boxes, tin toys, antique phonographs & radios, anything old & interesting.
-I enjoy movies, I play a good round of bad golf on occasion & enjoy getting together for a good meal with friends.
+I collect comic books, lunch boxes, toys, antique phonographs & radios, anything old & interesting.
+I enjoy movies; I play a good round of bad golf on occasion & enjoy getting together for a good meal with friends.

-Mon-Fri | 9p-12mid
+Mon-Fri | 7p-12mid